ixofoundation/genesis/pandora-4/README_INSTALL.md

     ```
     persistent_peers ="3e6c0845dadd4cd3702d11185ff242639cf77ab9@46.166.138.209:26656,c0b2d9f8380313f0e2756dc187a96b7c65cae49b@80.64.208.22:26656"
     ```
     - **Required**: Enable the peer exchange reactor `pex`, which enables nodes to share each other's peers.
 This ensures your node discovers other peers on the network.
-The default value of this entry should be "false".
-This must be changed as follows:
+The default value of this entry should be "true", but you should confirm that this is the case:
     ```
     pex = true
     ```
     - **Optional**: The node's moniker can be changed from `Pandora node` to anything of your liking.
 The default value of the `moniker` entry is `"Pandora node".` This can be changed as desired.

-7. Start the IXO blockchain daemon.
+7. Exit back to the root user and start the IXO blockchain daemon.
     ```
+    exit
     systemctl start ixod.service
     ```